ibatulanandjp/procrai/README.md

 - **Processing**: Local processing with complete data privacy

 ### Coming Soon
-- **Languages**: Support for major languages including Chinese, Korean, Spanish, French, and German
+- **Language**: Support for major languages including Chinese, Korean, Spanish, French, and German
+- **OCR Engines**: Integration with additional OCR solutions (easyOCR, MistralOCR)
 - **Document Types**: Enhanced support for complex documents with:
   - Multi-column layouts
   - Complex tables and charts
   - Mathematical equations
   - Handwritten text recognition
-- **OCR Engines**: Integration with additional OCR solutions (easyOCR, MistralOCR)
+  - Translation of Images in the document
-- **LLM Models**: Support for cloud-based models (GPT-4, Claude, Gemini)
+- **LLM Models**: Support for closed-source models (GPT-4, Claude, Gemini)
-- **Processing**: Cloud-based processing option for non-sensitive documents
+- **Processing**: Cloud-based secure processing option (in a secure sandbox) with ultimate privacy

-## Features:
- - [x] Translate PDFs with great precision, keeping the doc structure/layout the same
- - [x] Support for local open-source LLMs (Gemma3, Llama, Mistral etc.)
- - [x] User-friendly Streamlit interface for document upload and translation
- - [x] Complete workflow from OCR to translation to reconstruction

-## To Do:
- - [ ] Add support for more OCR engines (easyOCR, MistralOCR, etc.)
- - [ ] Add support for closed-source LLMs (GPT-4, Claude, Gemini, etc.)
- - [ ] Add editing capabilities to adjust text or components in the output document
+- **Editing Capabilities**: Support for editing the output document to adjust text or other components
- - [ ] Handle complex document components precisely (complex tables and layouts, etc.)

 ## Prerequisites